alevchuk/pi-mastodon/README.md

 # pi-mastodon
 Mastodon on a Pi via Tor

 Based on official [Mastodon instructions](https://docs.joinmastodon.org/admin/install/) - yet more paranoid, setup on Raspberry Pi, and made to work over Tor without SSL.
-This runbook will get you to a working Mastodon instance on a Pi via Tor.
-Work remaining here is: (1) systemd script - so you don't have to restart Mastodon processes manually after rebooting the Pi; (2) Torify all outgoing connections for additional privacy for your instance.
+This runbook will get you to a working instance, yet some work remains for this runbook: (1) systemd scripts - so you don't have to restart Mastodon processes manually after rebooting the Pi; (2) Torify all outgoing connections for additional privacy for your instance; (3) SD card image (a la mynode) for those who don't have time to learn linux system administration.

 Table of contents
 =================